voddan/korge-crossword-platformer/README.md

  - [x] 0.3: Player can collect letters.
 Collected letters are displayed in UI.
  - [x] 0.4: Objects with letters disappear as their letters get collected.
  - [x] 0.5: Objects reappear if correct letters are put into their slots.
- - [ ] 0.6: Player can interact with an appeared object
+ - [ ] 0.6: Objects have sprites; there are 2 types of objects
- - [ ] 0.7: One game level with 3 objects and 2-3 obstacles
+ - [ ] 0.8: One game level with 3 objects and 2-3 obstacles
  - [ ] **1.0**: 1st game level is deployed to [itch.io](https://itch.io/) to get feedback
  - 1.+: menu, 2nd level, basic animations
+ - [ ] 0.1: Player has sprites and movement animation
+ - [ ] 0.2: Animation plays when a word is filled in
+ - [ ] 0.3: There is a 2nd level after the first one
+ - [ ] 0.4: Start menu allows to chose a level
  - 2.+: 3rd level, detailed assets, sounds, polished animations
+ - [ ]: Voice reads words when they are correctly filled in
+ - [ ]: Player can interact with an appeared object

  ## Design Ideas